Gabriel-Marino/freeCodeCamp/javascript algorithms and data structures/02 - ecmascript6/README.md

 ## ECMAScript or ES is the standardized version of JavaScript.
 All modern browsers follow the ECMAScript standard.
-JS and ES are interchangable.
+JS and ES are interchangeable.
 Almost everything in the basic module is from ES5 which was finalized in 2009.
-ES6 was released in 2015 and come with many powerful features.
+ES6 was released in 2015 and comes with many powerful features.
 ES5 still works, but ES6 is more modern.

 ```JavaScript
 /**